-Most web resources will include trademarks.
-These are brands and/or logos used to distinguish a product, service or organisation, and are covered by the Trademark Act 1994.
+Most web resources will also include trademarks.
+These are brands and/or logos used to distinguish a product or service, and even an organisation supplying the same, and are covered by the Trademark Act 1994.
 These can be registered or unregistered rights but it is generally easier to enforce a registered trademark.
 At registration the context of use of the distinctive branding and/or logo will be defined through the choice of classification under which it is registered.
 It would be infringement of the trademark to use the brand/logo or even one very similar for the same products or services that protection has been sought for.
-It would, for example, be an infringement to use Coca Cola (especially with the logo) to describe a sugary fizzy pop/drink.
+It would, for example, be an infringement to use coca cola (especially with the logo) to describe a sugary fizzy pop/drink.
 It is also important to get permission to use another's trademark on materials or publications (including websites).
-This would include permission from the funder and any collaborating partners who may have registered the relevant logo and branding surrounding the use of their name as a trademark.
+This would include permission from the funder and any collaborating partners as most will have registered the relevant logo and branding surrounding the use of their name as a trademark.